tossenxD/dotfiles/README.md

 **Windows manager:** *bspwm, sxhkd, xorg, xorg-xinit, dmenu, polybar*.
 A tilling-window environment for X, with keybinds, a menu and a toolbar.

+**Sound** *alsa-utils, alsa-firmware, pulseaudio, pulseaudio-alsa, pulseaudio-jack, pulsemixer*. alsa-utils is used for keybinds, firmware adds extra soundcard support.
+Pulseaudio and modules is for out-of-the-box audio without tinkering.

 **Functionality:** *neovim, rxvt-unicode, xsel, python*.
 The terminal emulator is urxvt which is configured by Xresources.
 NeoVim is the editor and comes with configurations including automatic installs/upgrades of plugins and three LaTeX plugins. xsel is used as clipboard tool primarily as a bridge between NeoVim and system clipboard.
 Also installs python.

 **Commandline utilities:** *mlocate, man-db, man-pages, ranger*.
 A file-explorer, locate-function and manuals.